ForAllSecure/mcode-action/README.md

 make dist-rebuild
 ```

-Finally, submit a pull request for your changes from your forked repository to this repository and we'll review!
+Finally, push your changes and submit a pull request from your forked repository to this repository and we'll review!

 ## About Us